spacer

 In most cases, you are selling straightforward 'monolithic' items: you buy or make them, they exist, and then you sell them.

 However, there are cases where you might want to provide the customer with options which are then used to construct their item from a set of component parts.
-A computer is a familiar example of this.

 You can sell these component parts individually at their own component price points.